j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 # Within File Query

-For batch samples entered in the File Query tab, `STR Similarity` will generate a report that mirrors the batch query above, except that samples will be queried against each other rather than against the database.
+For batch samples entered in the **Within File Query** tab, `STRprofiler` will generate a report that mirrors the batch query above, except that samples will be queried against each other rather than against the database.
 The report is filtered to include only those samples with greater than or equal to the `Similarity Score Filter Threshold` defined by the user.

 ---

 # Reported Similarity Scores

 1. <a href="https://www.doi.org/10.11418/jtca1981.18.4_329" target="_blank">Tanabe, AKA the Sørenson-Dice coefficient</a>:

 <p align="center">